Last Updated on August 9, 2021 by A. Scott, BSDH

 For example, Switzerland has four official languages and none of them use the English phrase “dental hygienist”!
 Instead, they use a transliteration, like “hygieniste dentaire” in French.

 Other examples include “dentalhygienikerin” in German and “igienista dentale” in Italian.
-The Spanish is “higienista dental” (N.B.
-Spanish is not spoken in Switzerland).
+The Spanish translation is “higienista dental”.

-Now you know how to search for your role at least.
+Now you know how to search for your role in European countries.
 Hooray!
 But there is now a real issue in the quest to start as a dental hygienist.

 What about Germany?
 In my experience working there, a dental hygienist is typically a preceptorship-trained assistant.
 They are taught to focus on non-surgically treating perio disease and not to prevent it.